InfernoDragon0/Project1003/README.md

   - [X] 1000-1800G (10% drop rate) !per fortune increase 200
   - [X] Luck rune increases decreases NOTHING by 10% per rarity, +1 = +10% uncommon, +2 = +10% rare, +3 = +10% mythic, +4 = +10% jackpot
   - [ ] Blood rune .. regardless of rarity, pays half of the price using health
-  - [X] Fortune rune increases jackpot gain by 200 per rarity, gold gain by 10 per rarity
+  - [X] Fortune rune increases jackpot gain by 200/400/600/800 depending on rarity
   - [ ] Agility rune .. when digging out nothing, reduce gold loss by 10% per rarity

 ### Tamaboom
 - [X] 21 spots to dig, Ratio of bombs to gold is 3:2, randomized.
 If you get bombed you lose 20 Health, you lose when you run out of health.
 For every spot digged you will get 5G*n (n is the number of spot digged)
 - [X] You win an additional 100 gold if you manage to dig every spot filled with gold
-- [ ] Luck rune increases the ratio of bomb:gold to 3:3, 3:4, 3:5, 3:6 depending on rarity
+- [X] Luck rune increases the ratio of bomb:gold to 3:3, 3:4, 3:5, 3:7 depending on rarity
 - [X] Blood rune increases survival rate via health
-- [ ] Fortune rune increases gold gain to 5+(1 per rarity)*n
+- [X] Fortune rune increases gold gain to 6/7/9/15 *n depending on rarity
-- [ ] Agility rune increases chance to dodge a bomb, if you get hit by a bomb, by 5% per rarity
+- [X] Agility rune increases chance to dodge a bomb by 8/17/29/55% depending on rarity, if you step on a bomb